• Skip to primary navigation

 Site Details

-This small Roman fortlet is on the route of a suspected Roman road running from Whitchester to west of Selby's Cove in the Simonside Hills.
-It is in good condition and measures 43m by 33m.
-The entrance is visible from the southern side and stonework on the north-west corner is clearly visible.
-The Roman road can be seen descending to the fortlet from the plantation called Sharp Law.
-The road leaves the fortlet to the west and zigzags down the cliff.
-The site can be seen as a slightly square earthwork on aerial photographs of the area.
+Roman fortlet on the route of a suspected Roman road, the Rothley Road from Whitchester near Rudchester to the west of Selby's Cove in the Simonside Hills.
+The fortlet is in excellent condition and measures c.47 yards by 36 yards (43m by 33m).
+The entrance is visible on the southern side and stonework on the north west corner is clearly visible.
+The Roman road can be seen descending to the fortlet from the plantation called Sharp Law (NZ 074769).
+The road leaves the fortlet to the west and zig zags down a cliff.
+(1)

 N10270